Women’s Gymnastics In The Olympics – The Best

 The United States is known for having the strongest women’s gymnastics team.
 But have you heard of Caroline Van Vleck?

-She is a former member of the U.S. National team, and she has become one of the most potent female gymnasts in the world.
-She has been ranked as one of the top 10 female gymnasts in the world since 2014.
+She is a former member of the U.S. National team and has become one of the most potent female gymnasts in the World.
+Since 2014, she has been ranked among the top 10 female gymnasts in the World.

-She is currently ranked 4th in the world, and she has won two silver medals at the World Championships.
-Her name has also been included in the top 10 gymnasts in the world every year since 2014.
+She is currently ranked 4th in the World and has won two silver medals at the World Championships.
+Her name has also been included in the top 10 gymnasts in the World every year since 2014.
 However, it wasn’t always like this for her.
 She was once a very promising young gymnast who had to overcome numerous obstacles in her life, including the death of her father and her mother’s drug addiction.

 9. Oksana Chusovitina

 The individual all-around is one of the most prestigious competitions in women’s gymnastics.
-It consists of six events: vault, balance beam, uneven bars, floor exercise, and the all-around.
-The all-around is a score based on these six events, which is then used to determine the overall winner.
+It comprises six events: vault, balance beam, uneven bars, floor exercise, and the all-around.
+The all-around score is based on these six events and determines the winner.

-Each event has two routines, with the first being scored by the judges and the second being scored by the athlete herself.
-In order for an athlete to score, she must finish the routine in the required amount of time.
+Each event has two routines, with the first being scored by the judges and the second being achieved by the athlete.
+For an athlete to succeed, she must finish the routine in the required time.
 There are also two difficulty levels.
-A regular level is for the first routine and a higher level for the second.
+A regular level is for the first routine, and a higher level is for the second.

-Oksana Chusovitina’s biggest competition in 2016 is Simone Biles.
+Oksana Chusovitina’s biggest competition in 2016 was Simone Biles.
 The American athlete has won the last two Olympic gold medals in the individual all-around.
-She has also won the world title in 2015, 2014, and 2013.
+She also won the world title in 2015, 2014, and 2013.

 10. Elena Shushunova

-Elena Shushunova is the current world record holder in women’s floor exercises.
-She won gold at London 2012 and Rio 2016 Olympics.
-She also won the all-around silver medal at the 2016 Summer Games in Rio de Janeiro, Brazil.
+Elena Shushunova is currently the world record holder in women’s floor exercises.
+She won gold at the London 2012 and Rio 2016 Olympics and the all-around silver medal at the 2016 Summer Games in Rio de Janeiro, Brazil.

 Russian gymnast Elena Shushunova made history in the 2016 Rio Olympics, becoming the first woman to win multiple gold medals in gymnastics at one Game.
-She won two gold medals on the balance beam and floor exercise, plus a bronze on the uneven bars.
-She is also the first Russian gymnast to be part of a trio of gold medallists, following the achievements of Evgenia Kanaeva and Aliya Mustafina, who shared a pair of golds in London 2012.
+She won two gold medals for the balance beam and floor exercise and a bronze medal for the uneven bars.
+She is also the first Russian gymnast to be part of a trio of gold medallists, following the achievements of Evgenia Kanaeva and Aliya Mustafina, who shared a pair of golds in London in 2012.

-The Russian gymnast Elena Shushunova won three gold medals in the women’s gymnastics in the 2016 Summer Olympics.
+The Russian gymnast Elena Shushunova won three gold medals in women’s gymnastics at the 2016 Summer Olympics.
 She also made it to the semifinals of the all-around competition.
-She is a former world and Olympic champion, and her medals have been a source of pride for her home country.
-Her gold medal was the first time that Russia has won this prestigious event since 2004, and it was also their first gold medal in the women’s individual all-around.
+She is a former world and Olympic champion; her medals have been a source of pride for her home country.
+Her gold medal was the first time Russia had won this prestigious event since 2004, and it was also their first gold medal in the women’s individual all-around.

 Q: Why do women’s gymnasts wear leotards and tights in the Olympics?

-A: Leotards and tights make it easier for the coaches to see your body and make sure you don’t cheat.
-It also makes it easier for you to see where you’re going.
+A: Leotards and tights make it easier for the coaches to see your body and ensure you don’t cheat.
+It also makes it easier for you to know where you’re going.

 Q: Is it hard being a gymnast?